alexandriabindas/cs777-termpaper/README.md

 - `spark.shuffle.file.buffer` = 32k

 ### Deprecations:
-This section will highlight the deprecations since the conference paper was written, and the reasons for each deprecation of an optimial config.

 For the following deprecated configurations, you can refer to the [Unified Memory Management Spark Paper](./supporting_docs/unified-memory-management-spark-10000.pdf).
 In short, there is no longer dedicated cache/shuffle memory.
 All memory can be used for either operation.

 - `spark.shuffle.consolidateFiles = False (default)`